weynandk/info_threefold/src/docs/token/tokenomics/README.md

 - Memory Capacity (RAM)
 - Storage Capacity (SSD/HDD)

 These factors combine to a Cloud Production Rate (CPR).

+### Farming Tokens

+Defining parameters are:

-The higher the CPR, the more tokens are earned.
+- The higher the CPR, the more tokens are earned.

-### Grid Specs (This is the same for all farmers at every point in time)
+- The initial price of the CRP is put on 40 USD
 - Farming Difficulty (the actual difficulty factor determining how fast TFT’s are created through farming)

+- #TODO: kristof add more details

 ## Cultivation

 Anyone can run applications and workloads on top of the ThreeFold Grid.
 Capacity can be reserved from the Farmer who has made this capacity available on the ThreeFold Grid.
 This payment for capacity will be made in ThreeFold Tokens.
 Cultivation incentivizes farmers to create capacity where it is needed most by rewarding them when that capacity is used.

+### Farmers can define market price

+Farmers can define their own marker price of their capacity.
+They register this on the grid.

+There is a distinction between certified and do it yourself capacity.

 ### Support Of The Threefold Foundation

 In order to promote the growth and development of the ThreeFold Grid, a percentage of all cultivation transactions goes to the ThreeFold Foundation.

-This percentage equals 10% at the moment.
+This percentage equals 10% at the moment and can be lowered after 24 months, but not defined at this point.
+In the simulator this has been kept on 10% to be conservative.

 ## Maximum Of Tokens In Circulation

 To maximize the value of the ThreeFold Token (TFT) for all token holders, there is a 2 billion cap on the maximum amount of ThreeFold Token in circulation at all times.

 To make this happen the difficulty level has been made variable in line with the amount of tokens in the field.